A character picks up a gun, bow, crossbow, throwing-knife, shuriken, or other ranged weapon, and gains Improbable Aiming Skills.

 - Later, The Number Man demonstrates this skill using a sniper rifle-thanks to his Awesomeness by Analysis powers, he can perfectly predict the path of a bullet and even cause them to ricochet.

-- Pyrrha has these, as shown in her Establishing Character Moment.
+- RWBY's Pyrrha Nikos has these, as shown in her Establishing Character Moment.
 (Pinning a person- who's falling through the air several dozen meters away- to a tree, with only a minute or so to aim her shot, and leaving said person completely unharmed.)
+The person in question was so far from Pyrrha that it took 5 seconds for her javelin to hit its target.
 Given that her weapon is a combination rifle/spear, she'd have to.

 - Zero Punctuation has Yahtzee frequently complaining that the AI enemies in modern FPS's that aren't completely stupid are frequently granted aiming ability that far surpasses his own.